TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Fixed bug I introduced in r56 to CloserToPlayerThanDistSqr resulting in quests being cleared to soldier being auto fultoned as player moved out of area. - Thanks for the report bumbousdude25

 r62
-Refactor InfMenuDefs to Ivars, now builds svars from settings in Ivars via InfMain.DeclareSvars.
+Refactor InfMenuDefs to Ivars, now builds svars from settings in Ivars via InfMain.DeclareVars.
 InfMain: most enums now part of their ivar
 InfMenu: Set to previous option on Menu Back
 Helispace menu toggle changed to EVADE same as inMissionMenu